Pacific Island Ecosystems at Risk (PIER)

 Miconia calvescens in Tahiti.
 Entire hillsides are covered except for the larger trees that Miconia cannot overtop.
 When these eventually die, a monospecific stand of Miconia will result.
 Photo of Miconia calvescens in Tahiti by Jim Space.

-Propagation: Seed.
+Propagation: Seed, spread by wind, water and birds.
 Trees produce thousands of tiny bird-dispersed fruits at maturity.
 Most long-range spread is by frugivorous birds.
-Can be spread by seeds carried on shoes, equipment, etc. "A single mature plant can produce millions of seeds per year that are spread by birds or in soil on shoes, equipment, or the hooves of ungulates" (Motooka et al., 2003).
+Can be spread by seeds carried on shoes, equipment, etc. "A single mature plant can produce millions of seeds per year that are spread by birds or in soil on shoes, equipment, or the hooves of ungulates" (Motooka et al., 2003)

 Native range: "Central and South America, where it occurs from about 18 degrees north to about 26 degrees south, and from lowlands to montane forests up to 1800 m in elevation" (Csurhes & Edwards, 1998; pp. 44-46).